Romaine River: Hydroelectric development

-The Romaine River is being developed by Hydro-Québec for hydro-electric power generation.
-Construction started in 2009 on a new hydroelectric plant, along with four rock-filled dams and a 150 km long access road, that will take 11 years to build at an estimated cost of 6.5 billion.
-Called "the biggest construction project in Canada", the project will employ an estimated 2000 people between 2012 and 2016, and create some 3.5 billion in economic spinoffs.
+The Romaine River was developed by Hydro-Québec for hydro-electric power generation.
+Construction started in 2009 on a new hydroelectric plant, along with four rock-filled dams and a 150 km long access road, that entered into commercial operation in 2022 at a total cost of 7.4 billion.
+Called "the biggest construction project in Canada", the project created on average 975 jobs per year, and created some 5.5 billion in economic spinoffs.

-The final project will include four new power plants with a total installed capacity of more than 1550 MW and an average annual production of 8.0 TWh.
+The final project includes four new power plants with a total installed capacity of more than 1550 MW and an average annual production of 8.0 TWh.

-This project is controversial however, as the cost of electricity production may be higher than the price at which the electricity will be sold, as shown in a 2010 documentary called "Chercher le courant" ("Seeking The Current") by Nicolas Boisclair and Alexis de Gheldère.
+This project was controversial however, as the cost of electricity production may have been higher than the price at which the electricity will be sold, as shown in a 2010 documentary called "Chercher le courant" ("Seeking The Current") by Nicolas Boisclair and Alexis de Gheldère.
 The film argues that the Romaine project is unnecessary, unprofitable, and ecologically destructive.
-It is also opposed by the Fondation Rivières.
+It was also opposed by the Fondation Rivières.